 The Office of Environmental Health Hazard Assessment (OEHHA) administers the Proposition 65 program.
 OEHHA is part of the California EPA, which evaluates scientific information on substances considered for placement on the Proposition 65 list.
-For more information please visits OEHHA’s website http://www.oehha.org/.
+For more information please visit OEHHA’s website https://oehha.ca.gov/proposition-65.

 Can Proposition 65 be enforced outside of California?

-Why does Earthotic need to include the Proposition 65 warning label on its products?
+Why does Earthotic include the Proposition 65 warning label on its products?

-It’s been argued that Proposition 65 warnings on food conflict with federal law, but California stands firm on their decision that supplements, and food are fair game and will not be removed from the list.
-Since the burden of proof falls on the business, Earthotic has chosen not to invoke the “naturally occurring allowance, due to the complex nature of the law and substantial costs it would incur defending itself in a lawsuit.
+Some argue that Proposition 65 warnings on food conflict with federal law, but California stands firm on their decision that supplements and food will not be removed from the list, even for naturally occurring substances.
+Since the burden of proof falls on the business, Earthotic has chosen not to invoke the “naturally occurring allowance” due to the complex nature of the law and substantial costs it would incur defending itself in a lawsuit.

 Do all products sold in California include the Proposition 65 warning labels?

 Not all companies that sell products in California include the Proposition 65 warning labels on their products.
 For example, small businesses with 9 or fewer employees may be exempt from Prop 65 requirements.